csj1012/portfolio2023/src/models/blog/posts/md/you-can-learn-the-thing.md

 <p class="pull">Singing.
 Math.
 Coding.
 Writing algorithms.
 Juggling.
 Making friends.
 Needlepoint (you get the picture).
 Everything is a skill and can be learned.</p>

-Will you be a started-in-childhood "genius" praised by everyone for your natural prowess?
+Will you be a 'child prodigy,' praised by everyone for your natural prowess?
 Maybe not.
 And that is perfectly fine.

 Talent is the intersection of time spent, training, and skill.
 It's not necessarily something you're born with, and even if you are, it's not much without discipline (and ideally guidance) to refine it.